NextGenCoders-5th/GreenBasket_API/db.md

-  vendor uuid [null, note: "Every vendor is a user, but not every user is a vendor."] addresses uuid [not null] orders uuid [null, note: " A user can place multiple orders."]
+  vendor uuid [null, note: "Every vendor is a user, but not every user is a vendor."] addresses uuid [not null] orders uuid [null, note: " A user can place multiple orders."] carts uuid [null, note: 'user can have a cart.']

   createDate timestamp
   updateDate timestamp